valtech-ch/aem-dispatcher-filter/filter.md

 Rules can be written using Glob or Regular expression patterns to match URL elements.

+Filter rules are named (usually numbered) but these names have no effect on filter function, therefore:
+- Rules are processed in order of appearance irrespective of any numbering sequence
+- Rules with the same name/number are processed as normal, with the conflict reported in the log

+Optionally human-readable names can be used and if a complex rules set, namespaces, for example:

+/forms_001

+/forms_002

+/search_001

+/search_002

 ### Glob Matching Syntax

 Glob pattern matching is used when filters use double quote, for example: